Russ Bolinger

-Russell Dean Bolinger (born September 10, 1954) is a former American football offensive lineman, actor, broadcaster, playwright, sports writer/Detroit Free Press and an NFL Football Scout.
-He played for nine seasons in the National Football League (NFL) from 1976 to 1985 and in 1985 he played for the Memphis Showboats of the USFL.
+Russell Dean Bolinger (born September 10, 1954) is an American former professional football player who was an offensive lineman for nine seasons in the National Football League (NFL) from 1976 to 1985.
+He played college football for the UC Riverside Highlanders and Long Beach State 49ers.
+In 1985, he played for the Memphis Showboats of the United States Football League (USFL).

+After football, he became an actor, broadcaster, playwright, sports writer/Detroit Free Press and an NFL scout.
 For the past 30 years he has worked as a recruiting coordinator for the University of Utah, an NFL scout for the Jacksonville Jaguars, Detroit Lions, Washington Redskins, St. Louis Rams, and Atlanta Falcons.